Winged genie: Origin

 These genii have all been interpreted as beings known as antediluvian sages, or apkallu in Akkadian.
 They were beings that existed during a godlike generation of humanity.
-These beings were closely associated with the god Enki.
-During the antediluvian age humanity was "covered" or more commonly referred to as the great flood, and the inhabitants were purified and roamed the earth as invisible genii.
-Other references describe the apkallu as purified humans that were sent to Apsû, the underground sweet water realm of Enki/Ea, by Marduk the ruler god.
+They were closely associated with the god Enki: During the antediluvian age humanity was "covered" or more commonly referred to as the great flood, and the inhabitants were purified and roamed the earth as invisible spirits.
+Other references describe the apkallu as purified humans that were sent by the ruler god Marduk to Apsû, the underground sweet water realm of Enki / Ea.

 Functions

 Aside from their wardrobe, the genii were created with several different functioning symbols.
 Several genii are shown carrying a small quadruped.
 This small creature, possibly a fawn or gazelle, had been interpreted as being a representation of a scapegoat.
 This creature was used to contain the spirit of an exorcised demon.
 The genii would hold the quadruped to show its supernatural protective powers for the king and his people.
 The other interpretation of this symbol lies with its association with abundance.
 The genii shown holding the quadruped represents the divine reasoning for the kingdom's abundance and protection over said abundance.

 Other depictions of genii show them holding what appear to be a pine cone and a pail.
 These two elements are commonly associated with the Tree of Life.
 Many interpretations have stated that the depiction is of the genii fertilizing the tree and tending to it.
 Other interpretations place the pine cone as an object known as a mu-li-la, and in conjunction with the pail, is used to avert evil forces whether real or supernatural.
 Another interpretation stated that the tree and sun above it represent the distinction between heaven and earth.
 Some theories state that these symbols are directly related to the cult of Assur, where the sun symbolizes Shamash the sun god and the tree symbolizes Assur himself.
 Therefore, it is inferred that the genii protecting the tree represent the supernatural forces that the Assyrians believed were protecting the earth and more importantly the Assyrian Empire.